giantswarm/docs/src/content/basics/nodepools/index.md

 As of release v{{% first_aws_spotinstances_version %}} on AWS, node pools can contain a mix of [on-demand](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html) and [spot instances](https://aws.amazon.com/ec2/spot/) that will allow you to optimize your cost.

-[Here]() you can find more detailed information on using Spot Instances.
+[Here](/basics/spot-instances) you can find more detailed information on using Spot Instances in AWS clusters.

 ## Using similar instance types {#similar-instance-types}